ranga4all1/de-retail-sales/README.md

         ```
         python batch-spark.py
         ```
-        - In Google cloud console, go to Cloud Storage and verify that star schema files are created in your gcs bucket
+        - In Google cloud console, go to Cloud Storage and verify that star schema files are created in your gcs bucket.
+Delete files named `.SUCCESS` and keep all other parquet files.

     - In Google cloud console, go to BigQuery -> run queries from `load-data-bigquery.sql`.
 This should create star-schema in DWH and populate the data.